-Glass: Simple fill your glass with ice, pop in mint and chopped fruit, pour in the Pimm’s, top with lemonade or Champagne and stir.
+Glass: Simply fill your glass with ice, pop in mint and chopped fruit, pour in the Pimm’s, and top with lemonade or Champagne and stir.

 - One part Pimm’s No 1